Error estimates for completely discrete FEM in energy-type and weaker norms: General variational equations

+will be useful.
 This implicitly assumes the existence of linear superspaces for $U,U_h$ and $V,V_h$, respectively.
-In this framework we assume that the spaces $U(h)$, $V(h)$ are equipped with norms $\|\cdot\|_{U(h)}$, $\|\cdot\|_{V(h)}$, respectively.
-Furthermore, in some cases it can be useful to reduce the original solution space $U$ to a proper subspace, say $W\subset U$ with $W\ne U$, for example by incorporating additional knowledge about the regularity of the solution. \begin{definition} The discrete formulation \eqref{eq2018:6.12} is called \emph{(exactly) consistent} on the solution space $W\subset U$, if the bilinear form $a_h$ can be extended to $(W+U_h) \times V_h$ such that the exact solution $u\in W$ of \eqref{EQ:VariationalFormulationGeneral} satisfies the approximate problem, \ie,
+Furthermore we assume that the spaces $U(h)$, $V(h)$ are equipped with norms $\|\cdot\|_{U(h)}$, $\|\cdot\|_{V(h)}$, respectively.
+It is often desirable to take advantage of additional knowledge about the solution of the problem \eqref{EQ:VariationalFormulationGeneral}, \eg\ certain regularity properties.
+In such a case it is natural to introduce a proper subspace, say $W\subset U$, as the solution space, which may have a stronger topology.